strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 Cultural training flag
 ^^^^^^^^^^^^^^^^^^^^^^

-A flag to represent whether a practitioner has done cultural training.
+A flag to represent whether a practitioner has completed a recognised training programme in the delivery of culturally safe mental health services to Aboriginal and Torres Strait Islander peoples.

 :Field name: CultFlag